 Docebo plans to release catalogs for the Go.Learn app by the end of life date for the mobile webapp.
 Users will be able to browse catalogs to which they’re granted visibility and can self-enroll into courses or learning plans included in the catalog.
 As with desktop catalogs, the restrictions related to course enrollment policies and capacities are applied.

 Docebo is currently researching and developing use cases around course purchasing directly in the Go.Learn app.
-For more information, please reach out to Docebo’s Help Desk Team or your Customer Success representative through the Communication Center.
+For more information, please reach out to Docebo’s Help Desk Team or your Customer Experience representative through the Communication Center.

 What if my use case isn’t listed here?

-In case you aren’t finding the information you’re looking for in this article or you have any additional questions, please reach out to Docebo’s Help Desk Team or your Customer Success representative through the Communication Center.
+In case you aren’t finding the information you’re looking for in this article or you have any additional questions, please reach out to Docebo’s Help Desk Team or your Customer Experience representative through the Communication Center.